UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_21.md

 Notes:

-If we attempt to sum the column, we get a concatenation of the column.
+If we attempt to sum the column, we get a concatenation of the column because the values are being treated as strings.

 We saw earlier that when we add strings, they concatenate together.

-To go forward with any analysis, we are going to have to convert it to a numeric value.
+To go forward with any analysis, we are going to have to convert this column to a numeric type.

-Luckily, there is an easy way to do it using verb `.astype()`.
+Luckily, there is an easy way to do it using the verb `.astype()`.

 ---